Pathfinder - The Druid Handbook

 - Breastplate: Once you can cast Ironwood, take the time to use Shape Wood to make yourself a wooden breastplate and use Ironwood to make it usable as armor.
 Ironwood lasts days per level, so you can easily cast it before you go out adventuring and not worry about it.

 - Full Plate: Only useful if you plan to invest heavily in your AC.
-You can use Shape Wood and Ironwood to make wooden armor or you can buy dragonhide plate, and you can get Heavy Armor Proficiency whenever you're ready.
+You can use Shape Wood and Ironwood to make wooden armor or you can buy dragonhide plate or stoneplate, and you can get Heavy Armor Proficiency whenever you're ready.

 This section won't address every spell on your spell list, but it will point out some especially notable options.
 For a complete list of spells, see the SRD Spell Index.